ultraio/docs-blockchain/docs/tutorials/fundamentals/how-to-setup-the-wallet.md

 :::

-Click on `Use Private Key & Password` to import your private key from the [How to Generate a Keypair Tutorial](./how-to-generate-a-keypair.md)
+Click on `Use Private Key & Password` to import your private key from the [Generate a key and create a developer Testnet account Tutorial](./tutorial-generate-key-and-create-testnet-account.md)

 ![](./images/use-private-key-wallet.png)